sterbini/study-DA/docs/tutorials/modifying_code/index.md

 ## Study generation

-Generation is done as usual, with the following script:
+In this case, generation is done as usual, with, for instance, the following script:

 ```python title="generate.py"
 # ==================================================================================================